 - Paying for maintenance, including all of the rental premises

 - Matching the current market rates

-- Improving rental property living conditions
+- Improving rental dwelling unit living conditions

-- Accommodating tax increases
+- Accommodating tax increases by rent increase

 - Increasing the ongoing cash flow

 Deciding to raise rent in Florida sounds pretty straightforward but in reality, it can be quite complicated.
 Florida landlord-tenant law consists of rental laws and rent control laws that include a lot of tenant and landlord responsibilities.
 If a landlord fails in these, then they may be held accountable as stipulated by a rental agreement and Florida landlord-tenant laws.

 The Florida landlord-tenant law covers everything from what needs to be specified in the rental agreement to health codes to be followed and even what issues can be taken to county court.

 If Florida landlords or tenants fail to follow Florida landlord-tenant laws, applicable building codes, or the specifics of the written rental agreement, it can cause trouble for you and the dwelling unit.
 Renter responsibilities are outlined by the Florida law as much as yours are.

 To avoid any legal issues, be familiar with Florida law on the matter before you consider a rent increase for your apartment, single-family home, family home, or duplex.
 If you're a landlord with an applicable building, knowing the local landlord-tenant law is essential.